eduardoagarcia/shef/README.md

 - **stream**: Similar to interactive mode but optimized for long-running processes that produce continuous output.
 The command's output streams to the terminal in real-time, but output cannot be captured for use in subsequent operations.

-## Interactive Prompts
+## Interactive User Prompts

-Shef supports the following types of prompts:
+Shef supports the following types of user prompts:

 ### Basic Input Types